About Mange

 There are dust mites that cause allergic reactions in sensitive people and pets.

-And there are many other different mites that, as far as I know, don't affect human or veterinary medicine at all.
+And there are many other different mites that, as far as I know, aren't important to human or veterinary medicine at all.

 Mange is the common name for skin diseases due to either demodex or sarcoptic parasitic mites.